telerik/kendo-ui-core/docs/README.md

 You can generate a static web site from the Kendo UI the documentation and browse it locally.

-1. Clone the repository `git clone git@github.com:telerik/kendo-docs.git`
+1. Clone the repository `git clone git@github.com:telerik/kendo-ui-core.git`
 2. Run `bundle install` (you must have ruby and bundler installed beforehand)
-3. Run `jekyll serve`
+3. Run `jekyll serve` under /docs
 4. Open "http://localhost:4000/kendo-ui/introduction.html" in your browser

 ## License